samwise50000/Project_Stack-Connect/README.md

 Server started on port 5000
 Connected to database
 ```
-  15. Open up a second terminal, navigate to the Frontend directory and type: "npm start".
+  15. Open up a second terminal, navigate to the Frontend directory and run command: `npm start`.
 You should get a message in the console:
 ```
 Compiled successfully!
 You can now view stack-connect in the browser.